Equipment

 Heavy Armour.
 It takes 10 minutes to put on or take off light armour.

 Shield and Helmet.
-It takes 1 action to equip and unequip a shield (except a small shield).
+It takes 1 action to equip and unequip a helmet or a shield (except a small shield).